Carreau/phd-dissertation/parts/roleofactin.rst

 size of the minifilaments they form.
 Muscle myosin will form minifilaments aggregating around 200 dimers, where NMII minifilaments will be composed  only of 10 to 20 minifilaments.
 The other characteristic of unconventional myosin with muscle myosin is the mode of activation.
-Conventional myosin actvity is regulated by the amount of :math:`Ca^{2+}` available, which frees the actin filaments to let the myosin motor bind.
+Conventional myosin activity is regulated by the amount of :math:`Ca^{2+}` available, which frees the actin filaments to let the myosin motor bind.
 However, its counterparts are typically activated by the phosphorilation of the Myosin Light Chain (MLC).